 But I felt as though I had no margin for error.

 Years ago, when I was getting ready to open my coffeehouse, one of the sales reps for an espresso machine I was considering — one that cost more than I felt I could spend — offered a bit of advice.
 “Don’t save yourself out of business.”
 Meaning: spend what you need to get what you need.

 My journal from last December is full of affirmations.
 Positive thinking.
 Cheerleading myself along as the weeks passed and everything got very real.
 I ran the numbers again and again, in different configurations.
 Projected food costs, meals served, average payment.
 It all looked okay on paper.
 I’m not anxious about this, I wrote.

 Of course, all my friends were anxious at this time last year.
 The country had just elected Donald Trump president.
 At least I had something to take my mind off that.

 So in the weeks leading up to serving our first lunch at the cafe, while the country was upside down trying to figure out how the unthinkable had happened, my daughter and I talked food.
 Made lists of food.
 Soups and savory tarts, tajines and rice bowls.
 We talked vegetables: what went with what, and was it better to roast or cook in a skillet?
 (Both, depending.)
 Did we want to include things like processed vegan cheese, tofu, textured vegetable protein?
 (No, maybe, absolutely not.)

 Ask anyone who likes to host dinner parties: planning the menu is the best part.

 I put in my two-week notice at the coffee bar just before Christmas.
-On my last day, right after the new year I got a two-word text from my (soon-to-be-former) employer: good luck.
+On my last day, right after the new year I got a two-word text from my (now-former) employer: good luck.

 Breathe, I wrote in my journal.
 Again and again.
 Breathe.